denten-books/plain-text/4-format.md

 desk?
 The dissimilarity between the two domains---of animals and of furniture---prevents productive congruence.[^ln4-carroll]

-This may be good moment to pause and to take stock of the work we have done so far.
+This may be good moment to pause and to take stock of these initial preliminary remarks.
 I observe first that the design of modern human--computer interfaces makes heavy use of metaphor in the mode of "conceptual blending."
 Second, I locate the idea of "conceptual blending" within the lineage of literary poetics.
 The work of researchers in human--computer interaction like John Carroll and Stuart Card relies on insight from cognitive linguists like George Lakoff and Mark Johnson.
-The conceptual or cognitive blending school pioneered by Lakoff and Johnson in turn represents a development of metaphor theory with roots in the works of Percy Shelley, Viktor Shklovsky, and I.E. Richards.
+The conceptual or cognitive blending school pioneered by Lakoff and Johnson in turn represents a development of metaphor theory with roots in the works of Percy Shelley, Viktor Shklovsky, and I.E.
+Richards.
 Finally, I note that metaphors understood in this tradition succeed and fail in interesting ways.
 They succeed when the metaphor connects ideas from two differing conceptual domains.
 At the very least, blending plays an important instrumental in everyday cognitive activity [@lakoff_metaphors_1980].
 At its best, conceptual blending enables learning and discovery [@carroll_interface_1987; @card_methods_2006].
 A vital metaphor revitalizes human experience and produces new knowledge about the world [@shklovsky_voskreshenie_1914; @richards_philosophy_1936].

-## Content and form (tenor and vehicle)
+In the first chapter of the book I made the case for simulated text, arguing that the verisimilitude between printed text and its digital representation obscures material realities particular to computation.
+We are thus shown one thing but manipulate another.
+To drag and drop a document into a trash can on the screen, for example, corresponds to a number of data manipulations on the disk.
+None of these necessarily include deletion as such.
+The representation of the document may disappear where the inscription underlying representation remains.
+In most case, we the users, are not bothered by such incongruence.
+But in some cases, when it really matters---under the threat of censorship or persecution, for example---the incongruence exposes the frailty of our alienation.
+It is an unprecedented state of affairs: to lose sight of the material realities, made all more troubling by the ubiquity of the simulation.

+Metaphor machines present us with a special case of conceptual domain blending.
+In the cognitive view, the metaphor performs a number of "conventional mapping from one domain to another" [@lakoff_contemporary_1998, 239].
+Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" state [@lakoff_contemporary_1998, 243].
+In this case, ideas about agency, emotion, and mental life usually attached to people are extended to state actors.
+Similarly, to say that someone is "boiling mad," instantiates the common trope of  "anger is a hot liquid in a container."
+In this case, we map common known properties attached to the domain of physics to the domain of emotion.
+Lakoff further explains that such domain mapping follow a few rules.
+They are usually partial and asymmetrical.
+"Mapping are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
+Finally domain mapping obey what Lakoff call the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure" [@turner_conceptual_1995; @lakoff_contemporary_1998;
+@ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

+To what extent does the interface metaphor correspond to the above definitions?
+When discarding a document into a trash bin, in our reoccurring example, users should theoretically map their knowledge of paper documents and paper waste baskets onto the computational domain.
+Instead, the *idea* of discarding something substitutes for the *material reality* of the corresponding action.
+The concept blends not with another conceptual domain but with the material affordances of the target medium.
+Furthermore, such material affordances---our ability to actually discard data, for example---stand in arbitrary relationship to the source domain.
+Simply put we expect the thing to be deleted, but it is not.
+The incongruence breaks the Invariance Principle.
+Whatever structural changes we expect to happen in the source domain do not carry on to the target.
+The structure of whatever is meant by "deletion" is often inconsistent with inherent domain structure.
+The metaphor breaks in a sense.
+It becomes a dead metaphor even under Lakoff's strict definitions.

+Like the "crane's foot" in the English "pedigree" the user of the simulated document dustbin is missing one part of the metaphor equation.
+In the "pedigree" example, the English speaker lost touch with the source image.
+Contemporary English speakers no longer perceives the similarity between a "crane's foot" [*pie de grue*] and a family-tree diagram.
+In the interface-based example of "discarding a document into trash," the user is rather missing the target domain.
+The understanding of the target domain---changes in the magnetic or solid state storage medium that correspond to deletion---is the part that is missing from the figure.
+Like the crane's foot in "pedigree" the metaphor is therefore dead to the user.
+The absence of either target or the source domain prevents image mapping [@lakoff_death_1987].

+## Form, Formula, Formatting

 What do the dead interface metaphors occlude?